Tourist Regions of Bahia: Discover the diversity of the state

 10. Paths of the West – Caminhos do Oeste

-Located on the left bank of the São Francisco River, this region is made up of the municipalities of Barreiras, Bom Jesus da Lapa, Correntina, Santana, Santa Rita de Cássia, Santa Maria da Vitória, São Félix do Coribe and São Desidério.
+Located on the left bank of the São Francisco River, the Caminhos do Oeste region comprises the municipalities of Barreiras, Bom Jesus da Lapa, Correntina, Santana, Santa Rita de Cássia, Santa Maria da Vitória, São Félix do Coribe, and São Desidério.

 View the map of the western roads